Vamsi-lll/Python-GUI/QR-Generator/README.md

 📸 Sample OutputSample QR
 >comming soon

+🤝 License
-🤝 LicenseThis project is open-source under the MIT License.
+This project is open-source under the MIT License.
 Feel free to modify, contribute, and share with credit!

+✨ Author
-✨ AuthorMade with Python and coffee ☕
+Made with Python and coffee ☕
 Want to contribute or suggest a feature?
 Open an issue or send a pull request!